Liability is determined in a ridesharing accident by confirming:

 If Uber or Lyft is determined to be liable for your accident, they may be compelled to provide coverage for your medical bills, property damage, and other losses.

-Ridesharing companies are also required to provide uninsured motorist (UM) or underinsured motorist (UIM) coverage in case an involved party is not sufficiently insured.
+Ridesharing companies must also provide uninsured motorist (UM) or underinsured motorist (UIM) coverage if an involved party is not sufficiently insured.
 Other types of insurance coverage may apply, which your lawyer can discuss in more detail.

 A Third Party’s Insurance Company